cyb3rpsych0s1s/audioware/book/pages/SPATIALIZATION.md

 # Spatialization

-Audioware supports audio spatialization, which means audio *that moves around along its emitter*, getting louder when closer and softer when further, along with left-right [panning](https://en.wikipedia.org/wiki/Panning_(audio)).
+Thanks to [kira][kira] Audioware supports audio spatialization, which means audio *that moves along its emitter*, getting louder when closer and softer when further, along with left-right [panning](https://en.wikipedia.org/wiki/Panning_(audio)).

 ## Registration